Atlante F.C.: Professional era and first championship title

-In 1943, the Mexican Federation founded the Professional League with six clubs of the Primera Fuerza of Mexico City, two clubs from the Liga Occidental (Western League) and two members from the Liga Veracruzana (Veracruz League), being Atlante one of those six clubs of Mexico City.
-Together, they all became what is known today as the Mexican Primera División.
+In 1943, the Federación Mexicana de Fútbol founded the Professional League with six clubs of the Primera Fuerza of Mexico City, two clubs from the Liga Occidental (Western League) and two members from the Liga Veracruzana (Veracruz League), being Atlante one of those six clubs of Mexico City.
+Together, they all became what is known today as the Primera División de México.

-After 4 tournaments, and with the aid of its owner General Jose Manuel Nuñez (a retired militar asked personally by former President Lázaro Cárdenas to watch over the team) as well as of its sensational player Horacio Casarín, the team obtained its first championship in the 1946–47 season.
-The final match against León was attended by 48,622 people, including the current President Miguel Alemán Valdés (he even got into the field after the match in a famous photograph with the champions).
-Before that, in 1945 the team imposed the Latin American record for more goals in a single season with 121 goals in 30 matches (more than four goals per game).
-Atlante also became the first Mexican team to be crowned at the Champion of Champions cup (a super cup scheme championship) during the 1941–42 season.
+After 4 tournaments, and with the aid of its owner General Jose Manuel Nuñez (a retired militar asked personally by former president Lázaro Cárdenas to watch over the team) as well as of its sensational player Horacio Casarín, the team obtained its first championship in the 1946–47 season.
+The final match against León was attended by 48,622 people, including President Miguel Alemán Valdés (he even got onto the field after the match in a famous photograph with the champions).
+Before that, in 1945, the team imposed the Latin American record for more goals in a single season with 121 goals in 30 matches (more than four goals per game).
+Atlante also became the first Mexican team to be crowned at the Champion of Champions cup (a Super Cup scheme championship) during the 1941–42 season.

-After the first title, several other teams dominated the championship; nevertheless, Atlante remained as a powerful rival and still a popular team for the working classes, along with its runner-up, Mexican Cup and the Champion of Champions titles in the early 1950s.
+After the first title, several other teams dominated the championship; nevertheless, Atlante remained as a powerful rival and still a popular team for the working classes, along with its runner-up in the Copa México and the Champion of Champions titles in the early 1950s.
 In 1966, General Jose Manuel Nuñez decided to sell the team to Fernando González, "Fernandón".
-Poor level and irregular campaigns proceeded the selling, which led Atlante to be relegated from the Primera División to Segunda División in 1976.
+Poor level and irregular campaigns proceeded the selling, which led Atlante to be relegated from the Primera División to the Segunda División de México in 1976.